pyaj0/DL-hydrological-model/README.md

 # DL-hydrological-model
- Predicting Discharge in Catchment Outlet Using Deep Learning: case study of the Ansongo-Niamey Basin
+ Predicting Discharge in Catchment Outlet Using Deep Learning: Case Study of the Ansongo-Niamey Basin

 Hi y'all!
 Check out here all of the codes related to my article!!